/ Oct 5

 What are Sun Salutations?

 Sun Salutation, or Surya Namaskar in Sanskrit, is a sequence of yoga poses traditionally completed in the morning to welcome the rising sun.
-It’s a foundational practice in many styles of yoga and can be used as a warm-up for other activities (like surfing) or as a complete 10-minute practice in itself.

-The basic sequence of Sun Salutation consists of 12 poses, which are performed in a fluid and continuous manner, synchronized with the breath.
-The sequence typically starts and ends in mountain pose (a standing pose), with each pose flowing into the next effortlessly.
+The fundamental sequence of Sun Salutation consists of 12 poses, which are performed in a fluid and continuous manner, synchronized with your breath.

-It’s important to breathe deeply and completely as you inhale and exhale.
-Typically, each movement is connected to an inhale or an exhale.
-You can take three complete breaths in each pose to slow down the sequence.
+That means you can’t rush a pose or breath too quickly or hurriedly as each pose is connected to an inhale or an exhale.
+Still, you’re allowed to take three complete breaths in each pose to slow down the sequence if you’re feeling overwhelmed.

 Benefits of Sun Salutation for Beginners